LuisFreitas93/MeightTech/README.md

 Objective:

 The project involves designing and building a data pipeline that processes and transforms historical road freight market prices.
-The system should enable analytics output filtered by pickup_region, delivery_region, season, and service_type, providing insights based on a substantial volume of records.
+The system should enable analytics output filtered by pickup_region, delivery_region, trailer_type, and service_type, providing insights based on a substantial volume of records.

 Challenge Steps:

 	1. Data Pipeline Scheduling and Automation:
-	•	Objective: Automate the ETL pipeline using tools like Apache Airflow to ensure data is processed and updated on a regular schedule (daily or weekly).
+		Objective: ETL pipeline to extract data from a mock API, clen the data and load it to a database.
+Automate the ETL pipeline using tools like Apache Airflow to ensure data is processed and updated on a regular schedule.

 	2. Analytics Integration:
-	•	Objective: Generate analytics that return the 25th percentile, 75th percentile, and average of the user-selected input data.
+		Objective: Generate analytics that return the 25th percentile, 75th percentile, and average of the user-selected input data.

 	3. Data Visualization and Reporting (in Progress):
-	•	Objective: Provide visualizations for historical price trends by region and service type.
+		Objective: Provide visualizations for historical price trends by region and service type.
 Include forecasted prices and their comparison with actual prices, moving averages, price fluctuations, and market trends.

 Setup and Installation